-Tan Hock Soon, aged 49, male, was appointed to the Board of Directors of SMIS on 3 June 2019 as an Independent Non-Executive Director.
-He also serves as the Chairman of the Nomination Committee and a member of the Audit and Risk Committee and Remuneration Committee.
+Tan Hock Soon, aged 50, male, was appointed to the Board of Directors of SMIS on 3 June 2019 as an Independent Non-Executive Director.
+He also serves as the Chairman of the Audit and Risk Committee and the Nomination Committee and is member of the Remuneration Committee.
 He is a Fellow Member of the Malaysia Institute of Accountants and the Malaysian Institute of Certified Public Accountants.